-- Lycaon is singled out as wicked and offensive to Jove.
-How does the story relate to other stories or folk tales, particularly ones involving animalistic impulses and transformations?
+- As Jove explains to the council of gods why he wants to wipe out the human race, Lycaon is singled out as representatively wicked and offensive.
+How does the story relate to other stories or folktales, particularly ones involving animalistic impulses and transformations?

 - Is Ovid suggesting that human beings were invaded by an alien animal nature of is he suggesting that the savage rapaciousness of wolves originated in a human being?
 What contemporary cultures and agencies in the Pacific Northwest are reintroducing wolves into the wild?
 Why these groups rather than say some other groups like the Cattleman's Association or Rocky Mountain Elk Foundation?
 Why is traditional Western culture so vicious about wolves?
 How do wolves challenge human dominance?